pokt-network/pocket-core/docs/proposals/probabilistic_proofs.md

 #### Calculation

 `ProofRequirementThreshold` should be as small as possible so that most such that most Claims for into the probabilistic bucket, while also balancing out penalties that may be too large for faulty honest Servicers.
-It will be selected to be `2σ` above the Claim `μ` such that `97.3%` fall into the `ProofRequestProbability` part of the piecewise function.
+Ideally, it should be selected to be `2σ` above the Claim `μ` such that `97.3%` fall into the `ProofRequestProbability` part of the piecewise function.
+However, as seen in the Appendix, the POKT Claim distribution does not follow a normal distribution.
+Instead, 20 POKT was selected since it is greater than `p95` of POKT claim using the data collected.

 `ProofRequestProbability (p)` is selected as `0.25` to enable scaling the network by `4x`.